palak-A/notes/README.md

 * Mongoid 6.1

-You can sign-up with any user.
+* You can sign-up with any user.
-Create Notes
+* Create Notes.
-View All Notes
+* View All Notes.
-Delete Note
+* Delete Note.
-Edit Note
+* Edit Note.
-Create HashTags within the body and it will appear seperatly Filter on basis of hashtag
+* Create HashTags within the body and it will appear seperatly
+* Filter on basis of hashtag